SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "LOOP AT it INTO wa USING KEY pk.            "primary key alias "LOOP AT it INTO wa USING KEY sec_key.       "secondary key "LOOP AT it INTO wa USING KEY sk.            "secondary key alias ...
 ENDLOOP.

+"STEP addition for defining the step size and the direction of the loop "- Step size: Specified by the absolute value of an integer "- Direction: Specified by a positive (forward loop) or negative "  (loop in reverse order) integer

+"Reversing the loop order using a negative integer "Each line is read indicated by the absolute value 1 LOOP AT it INTO wa STEP -1.
+  ...
+ENDLOOP.

+"Forward loop by specifiying a positive integer
+"In the example, every second line is read.
+"Note: Omitting STEP means STEP 1 by default.
+LOOP AT it INTO wa STEP 2.
+  ...
+ENDLOOP.

+"STEP with other additions
+"The example uses the additions FROM and TO.
+"Note: If the value after STEP is negative, the value "after FROM must be greater than the value after TO.
+LOOP AT it INTO wa FROM 6 TO 3 STEP -2.
+  ...
+ENDLOOP.
 ```